 Install and set MacOS theme on Ubuntu

-Run the following command to download and install the MacOS theme –
+To download and install the MacOS theme, use the following command –

 sudo add-apt-repository ppa:noobslab/macbuntu sudo apt-get update sudo apt-get install macbuntu-os-icons-lts-v7 sudo apt-get install macbuntu-os-ithemes-lts-v7

-After installation, open the Unity Tweak Tool and set the mac theme as your current theme and apply the macbuntu icons also.
+After installing, launch the Unity Tweak Tool and select the Mac theme as your current theme, as well as the macbuntu icons.